90 min drive from Bejing, northwest of Bejing, Zhangshanying Town, Yanqing County.

 Please check rates and details directly with the companies in question if you need more recent info.

-The Guyaju Caves are a series of 147 man-made caves cut into the soft rock of a cliff face.
-Actually there are three diferent layers of rock which were suitable for the creation of caves.
+The 古崖居 (Guyaju Caves), also known as 延庆古崖居 (Yanqing Ancient Cliff House), are a series of 117 man-made caves cut into the soft rock of a cliff face.
+Inside each cave are in average three chammbers, in total 350 hambers with a total area of 3,931 m².
+Actually there are three different layers of rock which were suitable for the creation of caves.
 The upper level offers great views of the flatland below, but only the lowest level of caves is open for exploration.
+The site is the largest cliff dwelling site found in China so far .

-The caves were inhabited more than 1,000 years ago by the so-called Xi People.
+The caves were inhabited more than 1,000 years ago by the so-called Kumo Xi People, which are also called the Tatabi.
 At some point about 1,000 years ago the caves were abandoned and the inhabitants vanished.
+But there are alternative theories, like the complex was built by outlaws on the run, or it was as a military garrison during the Tang Dynasty or during the Han Dynasty.
+There is even a theory it was a granary built in the Tang Dynasty.
+There is also the theory that the caves were inhabited only for about 30 years.
 The whole history of the caves remains enigmatic, there is no sufficient archaeological evidence to explain what happened.
+No organic materials for reliable dating were found, nor are there any murals or carvings.

 The caves are more or less of square shape, but somewhat irregular, looking more like modern art than a city.
 Probably this was a result of changing hardness of the rock, or simply lack of sufficient tools.
-Some of the caves contain ovens or fire places, others troughs which suggests the use as stables.
+Some caves contain ovens or fire places, others troughs which suggests the use as stables.
 One of the caves is called Chieftain's Palace, because it is of bigger size having eight rooms and a fancier entry with columns.
 Obviously this is just a name, and no archaeologist can tell what this cave was really used for.
+It is located at the bottom of one of the rock faces.